Field-level permissions

 This is because browser cache or session issue.
 Refresh the page (hard refresh: Cmd/Ctrl + Shift + R), clear browser cache, log out and log back in, and try a different browser to isolate the issue

 This is because the field is set to “Read-only” (Nobody).
 “Read-only” fields cannot be manually edited by anyone, including admins.
-This is intentional for calculated fields, formulas, and system-generated data.
 Change the field permission to “Admins only” if manual editing should be allowed for admins.

 “Permissions working in web but not in API”